Last Updated on November 10, 2023 by admin

 Nawab Wahid Ali Shah Zoological Garden

 For nature lovers and family vacationers, the Lucknow Zoo, also known as the Nawab Wahid Ali Shah Zoological Garden, is one of the best places to visit in Lucknow.
 The 71-acre park, home to over 440 animals, 340 bird species, several reptile species, and other natural treasures, was established in 1921.
-While you’re here, check out the zoo’s miniature train rides and paddle boating, as well as the zoo’s British-era vintage railway and the butterfly park and natural interpretive center.
+While you’re here, check out the zoo’s miniature train rides and paddle boating, as well as the zoo’s British-era vintage railway and the butterfly park and natural interpretive centre.
 The children’s park is also an excellent area for your little ones to have a good time.

 The State Museum in Lucknow

 The state museum, housed within the Lucknow Zoo, is another key stop on your Lucknow itinerary.
-Among the main exhibitions are artifacts related to Awadhi arts and culture and antiquities discovered in and around the city.
+Among the main exhibitions are artefacts related to Awadhi arts and culture and antiquities discovered in and around the city.
 This four-story tower also houses an Egyptian mummy and a wooden coffin.

 Ram Manohar Lohiya Park